-A management regime is the type of regulations and restrictions placed on an area that a survey site is in.
-These may be management regimes from sites that you or your organization are monitoring and have used before in previous surveys and selecting them here to add to projects can save you time.
+A management regime categorizes the regulations and restrictions placed on an area in which a survey site is located.
+These may be management regimes for sites that you or your organization are monitoring and have used in previous surveys.
+You can save time by selecting and adding these sites to your project here.

-If you are surveying sites with a new management regime,or if your site’s management regime has been changed, it must be added after creating your new project.
+If you are surveying sites with a new management regime, or if your site’s management regime has changed, it must be added after creating your new project.
 Select “Skip” at the bottom of the page to move on.

 The ‘Filter’ bar allows you to search the list by management name, secondary name, year established, or project name.
 Click the check box next to any management type you would like to add to your project, then click the “Copy selected to project” button at the bottom of the page.

 How to add new management after creating a project

 There are two ways to add new management to a project after it is created:

 - Under “Management Regimes” in the lefthand toolbar within a project, add a new management regime and navigate with the “New MR” button at the top of the page

 - Within a transect, enter a new management regime in the management field at the top of the page by clicking the “+” button, and fill in all details

 MERMAID is committed to working collectively as a community of researchers and reef managers to use the power of data to make faster, better decisions.
 Coral reef monitoring data is collected with the intent of advancing coral reef science and improving management.
 We recognize the large effort to collect data and your sense of ownership.
 While not required, we hope you choose to make your data available to fuel new discoveries and inform conservation solutions.